 This is another productivity killer.
 Although you might treat “working from home” as really a “day off” that involves your couch and Netflix, glancing at your laptop from time to time, making this a habit will not get you very far.

 Again, as mentioned above, treat your work day as just that: a work day.
-Avoid the TV and other distractions so you can focus on your work and getting things done.
+Avoid the TV and other digital distractions so you can focus on your work and getting things done.
 If you need the TV on as background noise, then do so, but avoid looking at it every few minutes.
 If you find that the TV is distracting you, shut it off and try listening to music or using a sound machine instead.

 12) Stick to a Morning Routine